-FORM 10-Q
+FORM 10-Q/A

-(Mark One)

-\times

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 30, 2021

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-38907

-Sonim Technologies, Inc.

-(Exact -name of -registrant as -specified in its -charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-94-3336783 (I.R.S.
-Employer Identification No.)

-6500 River Place Boulevard, Bldg.
-7, S#250, Austin, TX 78730

-(Address of principal executive offices and Zip Code) Registrant's telephone number, including area code: (650) 378-8100

-Securities registered pursuant to Section 12(b) of the Act:

-Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock par value \$0.001 per share SONM The Nasdaq Stock Market LLC

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer X Smaller reporting company

-Emerging growth company \times

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of October 29, 2021, the registrant had 16,066,421 shares of common stock, \$0.001 par value per share, issued and outstanding.
+Amendment No. 1

+(Mark One) 10N 14 OD 15(1) OF THE CE CUDITIES EVOLUNCE A CT OF 1014 ☑ QUARTERLY REPORT ' ' CCURITIES EXCHANGE ACT OF 1934 For the qua arterly period ended September 30, 2 OR 2021 ☐ TRANSITION REPORT PURSHANT TO SECT CCURITIES EXCHANGE ACT OF 1934 I RANSITION REPORT on period from to ECINITIES EXCHANGE ACT OF 1754 mission File Number: 001-38907 ~ Sonim (Exact -name Technologies, e of -registrant as -specified in its -ch Inc. (State or other elaware her jurisdiction of n or organization) 94-3336783 (I.R.S.
+Employer Identification No.) · 6500 Ri iver Place Boulevard, Bldg.
+7, S#250, Austin, TX 78730 of principal executive offices and Zip Code phone number, including area code: (650) Securities registered pursuant to Se ection 12(b) of the Act: Title of each clas s Trading Symbol(s) Name of each exchange on which registered Common Stock par value \$0.0 SONM The Nasdaq Stock Market LLC or 15(d) of the Securities Exchange Act of 1934 during the sbeen subject to such filing requirements for the past 90 days. equired to be submitted pursuant to Rule 405 of Regulation S-T united to submit such files).
+Yes \boxtimes No \square elerated filer, smaller reporting company, or an emerging growt "emerging growth company" in Rule 12b-2 of the Exchange Ac Large accelerated filer □ Non-accelerated filer ⋈ Emerging growth company ⋈ Accelerated filer Smaller reporting company ⊠ If an emerging growth company financial accounting standards provided nded transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Excha ange Act).
+Yes □ No ⊠ As of October 29, 2021, the regi strant had 16,066,421 shares of c common stock, \$0.001 par value per sha are, issued and outstanding.
+1

+EXPLANATORY NOTE

+This Amendment No. 1 on Form 10-Q/A ("Amendment No. 1") amends our Quarterly Report for the fiscal quarter ended September 30, 2021 filed with the U.S. Securities and Exchange Commission (the "SEC") on November 12, 2021 ("the "Original Filing").
+We are filing Amendment No. 1 solely for the purpose of (i) correcting the signatories included within Exhibits 31.1 and 32.1 and (ii) adding the management certification regarding any change in internal control over financial reporting in paragraph 4(d) of Exhibits 31.1 and 31.2 as required by Item 601(b)(31) of Regulation S-K. Except as otherwise noted in this Explanatory Note, no other changes were made to the Original Filing.
+This Amendment No. 1 speaks as of the Original Filing date, and does not reflect events that may have occurred subsequent to the Original Filing date.

+Table of Contents

 Page

 PART I. FINANCIAL INFORMATION

 Item 1.
 Financial Statements (Unaudited)

 Condensed Consolidated Balance Sheets 1

 Condensed Consolidated Statements of Operations 2

 Condensed Consolidated Statements of Stockholder's Equity 3

 Condensed Consolidated Statements of Cash Flows 4

 Notes to Unaudited Condensed Consolidated Financial Statements 5

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations 16

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 27

 Item 4.
 Controls and Procedures 27

 PART II.
 OTHER INFORMATION

 Item 1.
 Legal Proceedings 28

 Item 1A.
 Risk Factors 28

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds 31

 Item 3.
 Defaults Upon Senior Securities 31

 Item 4.
 Mine Safety Disclosures 31

 Item 5.
 Other Information 31

 Item 6.
 Exhibits 32

-Signatures 1 33
+Signatures 33